An engineering site visit checklist is a big part of most engineering projects. Because design work relies on real-world conditions.

 - Construction phase to troubleshoot problems

-- Start-up once construction is complete
+- Start-up once construction is complete to ensure everything works

 #1 Create a clear plan of action for your site visit

+Preparation is key like with anything in life.
 Before I visit a site, I figure out what I exactly need to do at the site.

-My client questions are the following:
+My client questions would include the following:

 - Do you have existing as-built drawings and specifications?